 But why choose the kitchen?
 What exactly makes Alexa a better kitchen aid than a living room companion?
 It’s a combination of the Echo Show’s skill set and personal preference.

 Walking into the kitchen in the morning to make ourselves a cup of tea, it was nice seeing a fresh news story loaded onto the screen.
 We could get news briefings from NPR and ESPN while pouring the milk into a bowl of cereal, and ask what the commute would be like before running out the door.
 We’d come home, look up a recipe using some ingredients we’d have on hand, set the cooking mood with some old school R&B and ask Alexa to mind the timers.
+(You can check out our selection of the best Alexa Skills in our comprehensive rundown, as well as have a play with these great Alexa Easter Eggs.)

 Now sure, Alexa could’ve worked just as well on the nightstand as it did out in the kitchen, and our iPhone SE is just as capable of setting timers and the mood for cooking, but there was something undeniably attractive about having it all rolled into one device.